All Resources

 The ADA and Transportation Providers

-Summary: Many aspects of transportation are covered by regulations based on the Americans with Disabilities Act (ADA).
+SUMMARY: Many aspects of transportation are covered by regulations based on the Americans with Disabilities Act (ADA).
 This article gives an overview of the ADA requirements for transportation services such as public bus systems and private taxi companies.

 For people with disabilities, the importance of accessible transportation cannot be overstated.
 Transportation is crucial for independent living and participation in community life.
 Many regular activities, such as commuting, shopping, going to the movies, and visiting a doctor, usually require transportation.
 This article answers common questions about transportation providers and accessibility.